-There are two anti-viral treatments used for smallpox that have been repurposed for monkeypox, tecovirimat and brincidofovir, of which only the former has been approved for clinical use in Canada .
-Tecovirimat works by blocking the interaction of viral p37 protein orthologs and preventing the envelopment and release of orthopoxviruses from infected cells .
-According to one patient study, treatment of monkeypox using tecovirimat was associated with shorter hospitalization and reduced viral shedding .
+There are two anti-viral treatments used for smallpox that have been repurposed for mpox, tecovirimat and brincidofovir, of which only the former has been approved for clinical use in Canada .
+Moreover, tecovirimat works by blocking the interaction of viral p37 protein orthologs and preventing the envelopment and release of orthopoxviruses from infected cells .
+According to one patient study, treatment of mpox using tecovirimat was associated with shorter hospitalization and reduced viral shedding .
+There are also other treatments that are considered potentially effective against mpox, but their efficacy has not been thoroughly established due to limited evidence.
+Those treatments include: